WAKE FOREST CONCERT CHOIR

-The Wake Forest Concert Choir (MUS115) presents choral programs on campus each semester, sings in the Winston-Salem area, and travels internationally every several years.
-The 50-member mixed ensemble has given concerts in Austria, Italy, Ireland, and Spain, and sings in the traditional Moravian Lovefeast held in Wait Chapel each December, the largest service of its kind in the country.
+The Wake Forest Concert Choir (MUS 115) presents choral programs on campus each semester, sings in the Winston-Salem area, and travels internationally every two years.
+The 50-voice large mixed ensemble has given concerts in Austria, Italy, Ireland, and Spain, and will travel to England in March 2020.
+The ensemble sings in the traditional Moravian Lovefeast held in Wait Chapel each December, the largest service of its kind in the country.
 The singers represent the finest vocal and musical talent on campus and major in music as well as other academic subjects.

 The Concert Choir sings the significant choral literature from plainchant to recently composed works and joins with the other Music Department choral ensembles in presenting major choral works with soloists and orchestra.
 Their CD recording of Minnesota composer Jeffrey Van’s A Procession Winding Around Me is available at www.centaurrecords.com.

-For more information about the choir program at Wake Forest, contact Brian Gorelick, Director of Choral Ensembles (firstname.lastname@example.org).
+For more information about the choral program at Wake Forest, contact Brian Gorelick, Director of Choral Ensembles (firstname.lastname@example.org).